Cacti

 Installation Steps

-1. Download the Cacti installation package from the official website
+1. Download Cacti: Download the latest version of Cacti from the official website.

-3. Configure the database settings in the config.php file
+3. Configure the database: Create a new database and configure the database settings in the Cacti configuration file.

-4. Run the installation script to create the database tables
+4. Install Cacti: Run the Cacti installation script to install the software.

 Technical Specifications